simbo1905/thinbus-srp-js/README.md

 Version 1.0.2

 1. Javascript client now aborts on u==0.
-2. Strips off leading zeros in hash results in js which caused match errors comparing with server BigInteger hex values.
+2. Javascript strips off leading zeros in hashed values which caused login failures comparing with server hex values as the Java BigInteger class strips leading zeros.

 Version 1.0.1

 A critical defect was found in the 1.0.0 js logic.
-Please upgrade to &gt;=1.0.1 immediately.
+Please upgrade to >=1.0.1 immediately.
 To prevent a regression a test has been added which tests the javascript password algorithm against identical logic implemented in java.
 The project has also now been configured to use [JsHint](http://www.jshint.com/docs/).
-This fails the build for the sort of bug which javascript is silent about but a java compiler would notice.
+This fails the build for the sort of bug which javascript is silent about but a java compiler would notice and which fails the build for critical bug.

 End.